A couple of good precision grinding services pictures I identified:

 Image by Official Travis AFB, Calif.

-The USAF Air Demonstration Squadron (&quotThunderbirds&quot) is the air demonstration squadron of the United States Air Force (USAF).
+The USAF Air Demonstration Squadron ("Thunderbirds") is the air demonstration squadron of the United States Air Force (USAF).
 The Thunderbirds are assigned to the 57th Wing, and are primarily based at Nellis AFB, Nevada.
 The Thunderbirds execute aerial demonstrations in the F-16C Fighting Falcon.

 The Thunderbirds have the privilege and duty to execute for folks all around the planet, displaying the pride, precision and professionalism of American Airmen.
 In each hour-extended demonstration, the group combines years of training and experience with an attitude of excellence to showcase what the Air Force is all about.
 The sharply choreographed, drill-style ground ceremony kicks off the demonstration by showcasing the interest to detail and esprit de corps that defines our enlisted members.
 As the jets take to the skies and fly only a couple of feet from wingtip to wingtip, the crowd gets a glimpse of the great capabilities and capabilities that all fighter pilots need to possess.
 The solo pilots integrate their own loud and proud routine, exhibiting some of the maximum capabilities of the F-16 Fighting Falcon â the Air Forceâs premier multi-function fighter jet.